CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 ### **Adafruit GFX Library** by **Adafruit**

-- "This is the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.)."
+> "This is the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.)."

 - cf. <https://github.com/adafruit/Adafruit-GFX-Library>
 - License: BSD (2 clauses?)
 - Language: C / C++
 - Arduino IDE oriented?

-### **Pico-8** and **TIC-80** fantasy consoles
+### Fantasy consoles

+Both:

+- Use Lua as default language
+- Includes sprite / map / sound / code editors
+- The virtual resources are limited (low resolution, 16 colors, 4 channel sound, ...), but demand much more resources on the host, see <https://github.com/yocto-8/yocto-8> for an example of a Pico-8 player for RP2040 and the difficulties encountered

+#### **Pico-8**

 - cf. <https://www.lexaloffle.com/pico-8.php>
 - Not open source, but great, see games like Celeste <https://www.lexaloffle.com/bbs/?tid=2145> for example!

+#### ****TIC-80**

 - cf. <https://github.com/nesbox/TIC-80>
 - Open source (MIT license)
-- Both use Lua as default language
-- Both include sprite / map / sound / code editors
-- The virtual resources are limited (low resolution, 16 colors, 4 channel sound, ...), but demand much more resources on the host, see <https://github.com/yocto-8/yocto-8> for an example of a Pico-8 player for RP2040 and the difficulties encountered

 ### **Agon light 2** from **the Byte Attic**